Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-In the previous section we quantified the diameter of the set $C$ in direction $h$, i.e. $\diam_h(C) = \sup_{x \in \X} h(x) - \inf_{x\in\X} h(x)$.
-The diameter tells us how large a ball around $\mean$ can be in the ideal case where $\mean$ lies centered within $C$, however, we do not know how centered $\mean$ lies within $C$.
 In \cite{BACH12} it was observed that when the probability measure corresponding to $\mean$ has a density on $X$ which is bounded away from $0$ and $\cH$ is finite dimensional then it is at least guaranteed that some open ball exists around $\mean$ in $C$.
 This result can be strengthened and turned into a quantitative statement by using a simple observation.

 Consider first the Lebesgue integral on $\mathbb{R}$.
 If we have a (non-atomic) probability measure on $\mathbb{R}$ which has a mean value of $0$ and there exists some measurable set $B$ with $\inf B \geq \epsilon$ and $P(B) > 0$, then there will be probability mass on the negative axis to counter the ``pull'' from $B$ since otherwise